Analysis | Why Ghosn’s Back in Jail and What It Says About Japan

 Carlos Ghosn was a jet-setting captain of industry, the brash superhero who helped save both Renault SA and Nissan Motor Co.
 To the shock of many, he was arrested in Japan on Nov.
 19 on allegations of financial misconduct.
-After 108 days in jail, he was released on March 6 on bail of 1 billion yen ($9 million) -- among the highest ever in Japan.
-A month later the former executive was re-arrested on suspicion of using money from Nissan for his own purposes.
+After 108 days in jail, he was released on bail of 1 billion yen ($9 million) -- among the highest ever in Japan -- only to be rearrested a month later on new charges, then granted bail again after just three weeks.
 As the legal drama unfolds and prosecutors seek to build their case, Ghosn’s alleged conduct isn’t the only thing under scrutiny.
 So is Japan’s legal system and its near-perfect conviction rate.

 3. What does Ghosn say?